adotmob/iceberg-diag/README.md

 - `--region REGION`: Set the AWS region for operations, defaults to the specified profile's default region.
 - `--database DATABASE`: Set the database name, will list all available iceberg tables if no `--table-name` provided.
 - `--table-name TABLE_NAME`: Enter the table name or a glob pattern (e.g., `'*'`, `'tbl_*'`).
+- `--file-target-size-mb TABLE_NAME`: Target size of files in MB.
 Provides more detailed analytics and includes information about file size reduction.
 - `-v, --verbose`: Enable verbose logging